jeffbass/yin-yang-ranch/README.rst

 `timing_send_jpg_buf.py <https://github.com/jeffbass/imagezmq/blob/master/tests/timing_send_jpg_buf.py>`_
 and
 `timing_receive_jpg_buf.py <https://github.com/jeffbass/imagezmq/blob/master/tests/timing_receive_jpg_buf.py>`_.
-The Python code in those two programs is almost a "pseudo code" outline for the code that is currently in the prototypes of the **imagenode** and **imagehub** programs.
+The Python code in those two programs is a brief "pseudo code" outline for the code that is currently in the prototypes of the **imagenode** and **imagehub** programs.